Consistency of Oblique Decision Tree and its Boosting and Random Forest: Introduction

-Despite the popularity of CART and RF, its statistical consistency has posed a big theoretical problem for statisticians for a long time and is still far from being fully resolved.
-The difficulty for statistical consistency of CART or RF can be attributed to two issues.
-The first one is the limitation of the method itself, i.e., the use of only marginal variables as partitioning variables when building the tree of CART or RF.
-The second issue is the mathematical complexity in analyzing the relationship between different layers of the tree.
+Despite the widespread popularity of CART and RF, their statistical consistency has long been a significant theoretical challenge for statisticians and is far from fully resolved.
+This challenge can be attributed to two primary issues.
+The first is an inherent limitation of the methods themselves, namely the reliance on marginal variables as partitioning criteria when constructing the trees in CART or RF.
+The second issue stems from the mathematical complexity involved in analyzing the relationships between different layers of the tree structure.

-Early works on the consistency of CART or RF were mainly for the simplified version of the CART of RF.
+Early works on the consistency of CART or RF were mainly focused on the simplified version of CART or RF.
 The most celebrated theoretical result is that of \cite{Breiman2001}, which offers an upper bound on the generalization error of forests in terms of correlation and strength of the individual trees.
-This was followed by \cite{breiman2004consistency} that focuses on a stylized version of the original algorithm. \cite{lin2006random} established lower bounds for nonadaptive forests (i.e., independent of the training set) via the connection between random forests and a particular class of nearest neighbor predictors; see also \cite{biau2010layered}.
-In the past ten years, various theoretical developments, for example, \cite{biau2008consistency}, \cite{ishwaran2010consistency}, \cite{biau2012analysis}, \cite{genuer2012variance}, and \cite{zhu2015reinforcement}, have been made in analyzing consistency of simplified models.
-Recent attempts toward narrowing the gap between the theory and practice are \cite{denil2013consistency} who proves the first consistency result for online random forests, and \cite{wager2014asymptotic} and \cite{mentch2014ensemble} who study the asymptotic sampling distribution of forests.
+This was followed by \cite{breiman2004consistency} which focuses on a stylized version of the original algorithm. \cite{lin2006random} established lower bounds for non-adaptive forests (that is, independent of the training set) via the connection between random forests and a particular class of nearest-neighbor predictors; see also \cite{biau2010layered}.
+In the past twenty years, various theoretical developments have been made, for example, \cite{biau2008consistency}, \cite{ishwaran2010consistency}, \cite{biau2012analysis}, \cite{genuer2012variance}, and \cite{zhu2015reinforcement}, in analyzing the consistency of simplified models.
+Other efforts to bridge the gap between theory and practice include \cite{denil2013consistency}, which establishes the first consistency result for online random forests, as well as \cite{wager2014asymptotic} and \cite{mentch2014ensemble}, which investigate the asymptotic sampling distribution of forests.